 17. Pursuant to underwriting standards that are no less stringent than those that the originator or original lender applied at the time of origination to similar exposures that are not securitised.

-Section 7.2 Representations and Warranties (n) (ii) and section 4.4 STS Statements i)
+Section 7.2 Representations and Warranties, (m) (ii) and section 4.3 STS Statements (i)

 EBA Final non-ABCP STS Guidelines - statements on background and rationale